Drew-Alleman/dystopia/README.md

   --save SAVE, -s SAVE  save config to a json file E.g: '--save settings.json' --load LOAD, -l LOAD  load config from a json file E.g '--load
                         settings.json'
+  --download, -a        Automatically download links used by attackers
 ```
 # How to add Support for More Commands
 You can add support to new commands by editing the file "commands.json".
 The format is command:output <br>